fbpx

 The Lycian Way near Butterfly Valley

-There are few lodging and dining services along the route.
-For most of it you must carry your own shelter, food and other supplies, which makes it ideal for those who like to rough it.
+And while Lycian Way is definitely an off-beaten path when traveling through the Mediterranean region, there are few lodging and dining services along the route.
+For most of it, you must carry your own shelter, food, and other supplies, which makes it ideal for those who like to rough it.

 —by Tom Brosnahan